BlogBe abreast with the industry insights, news, technologies and trends. Make a difference

 An enterprise mobility app’s onboarding experience has to be excellent because it is critical to the success of the program.
 Exceptional user onboarding experience for an app—whether it is a business one or a commercial one—is essential for boosting long-term success metrics such as user lifetime value and user retention.

 For this reason, it is essential to know about all the different factors of enterprise mobility (a mobile application, that is) that can really improve the user’s retention rate.
-In this post, there are a range of best practices discussed; they should be implemented while enterprise mobility application development is underway.
+In this post, there is a range of best practices discussed; they should be implemented while enterprise mobility application development is underway.
 On implementing such developmental best practices, the client will be able to boost the app’s initial downloads and create a steady stream of highly engaged users.

 Simplifying the sign-up processes